AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-6-certified-training.md

 A sound evaluation verifier can therefore produce valid certified accuracy for SABR-, TAPS-, STAPS-, and MTL-IBP-trained networks.

-## What do the CTBench numbers show?
+## How do the training methods compare under one benchmark?

-The mechanisms above explain why each surrogate might help.
-To test whether they actually produce more certifiable networks, we need a comparison that holds the architecture and evaluation protocol fixed.
+The mechanisms above explain why each objective might help.
+We now want to compare the networks they produce.
+A fair benchmark should use the same architecture, threat model, and evaluation protocol for every method.
+It should then measure how often each network classifies clean inputs correctly and how often a sound verifier proves robustness.

+[CTBench](https://arxiv.org/abs/2406.04848) provides this controlled comparison.
-[CTBench](https://arxiv.org/abs/2406.04848) implements the methods in one codebase and evaluates them under a shared benchmark protocol.
+It implements the methods in one codebase and evaluates them under a shared benchmark protocol.
 The values below come from Table 22 of the arXiv v4 paper.
-The comparison uses the CNN7 architecture with batch normalization on CIFAR-10.
+The comparison uses the CNN7
+architecture with batch normalization on CIFAR-10.
 CNN7 contains seven convolutional or linear layers.
 The threat model is an $\ell_\infty$ ball with radius $2/255$.